 Sidney is an ornithologist and birding guide who grew up, and lives, in Kenya.

-He is a keen birder, naturalist, and wildlife photography enthusiast with close to a decade of experience birding in Kenya and other parts of Africa, having began birding in 2014.
+He is a keen birder, naturalist, and wildlife photography enthusiast with close to a decade of experience birding and doing ornithological work in Kenya and other parts of Africa, having began birding in 2014.

 His love for wildlife overall, however, stretches back much further to his early childhood years when he would enjoy school trips to national parks and also loved watching wildlife documentary films.

-He has managed and coordinated the Kenya Bird Map project, a citizen science project documenting the distribution and status of all bird species across Kenya, since November 2017.
+He managed and coordinated the Kenya Bird Map project, a citizen science project documenting the distribution and status of all bird species across Kenya, from November 2017 to February 2023.

 He has a particularly strong interest in predators and, naturally, the group of birds that interests him most is the birds of prey (raptors) as they are the top avian predators.

 He is has been a National Geographic Explorer since 2017.
 He recently studied the Secretarybird Sagittarius serpentarius as part of his National Geographic Photo Ark EDGE Fellowship, with NatGeo and the Zoological Society of London, from 2020 to 2022.